 The first place I chose to live after leaving the United States was the southern part of Mexico.
 This part of the world is filled with people who have an amazing culture and interesting stories to tell but it could be challenging.
 To me, it was excruciatingly frustrating to casually observe what could be beautiful images and have them be just out of reach.
 You see, many people here believe that taking your picture will also take away your soul.
 Photography in many churches was not only prohibited, you sometimes risked being jailed for the offense of taking a photograph in a Mayan church.
 I did, however, find that after I got to know some people on a more familiar level that the inhibitions would fall and I could get some nice imagery.
 I was even once granted permission to photograph inside a Mayan Tzotzil Chamulan Church while a ceremony was happening.
 That was something unique and as far as I know, almost no one has imagery like that.
 To me, that is what it is like capturing the moment in photography.

 From Mexico, I moved to Asia and I was stunned by the contrast.
 The problem here was not getting permission to shoot but that capturing an unguarded moment was almost impossible because everyone wanted to pose for their photos.
 Let someone see a camera and it is very difficult to get a natural shot.
-In Asia have literally had people stop me at random and ask if I wanted to take their picture.
+In Asia I have literally had people stop me at random and ask if I wanted to take their picture.
 They would line up and pose, individually or with their families, not for money, but just so I could remember them.
 In most places in Asia photography in temples is also not a problem.
 In fact, I have had monks in temples come up wanting me to take their picture.
 But, I thought I had seen it all until I went to Bhutan.

 I was in Punakaha, just stocking up on a few things to take to my hotel after a long day of traveling when I walked by a typical small mom and pop type grocery store.
 I took a quick peek inside and this guy walked up to me, pointed at my camera, smiled a huge grin and pointed at his face.
 We had no language in common but obviously, he wanted me to take his picture.
 Of course, I agreed.
 I tried to get him to act natural but that was impossible: This guy was clearly excited!
 After I took a few snapshots I showed him what I had done in the viewfinder and you would have thought I had given him pieces of gold.
 He then led me around the shop so I could show his friends his picture.
 After many more smiles and laughs about things neither of us understood, we shook hands, embraced, shook hands again, embraced again, shook hands again and finally I walked the short distance back to the car.